 Having two stand-alone systems obviously makes it difficult for teams to align, and increases the risk of bad or inaccurate data in either platform.
 But, at the same time, a separation between Sales and Finance is useful for a number of reasons — both teams have their own concerns and priorities, and having them work in the same platform presents its own set of challenges.

 The solution?
-Integration.
-But you need to do it smartly, and selectively.
-Because this is a concern for a lot of Strongpoint customers running Salesforce and NetSuite, we’re partnered with Breadwinner, a Salesforce integration expert, to put together a guide to the key objects in NetSuite that should be integrated into your CRM.
+Integrate NetSuite and Salesforce.
+The AppExchange contains many tools that will help you do this — but you need to do it smartly, and selectively.
+We've partnered with Breadwinner, a Salesforce integration expert, to put together a guide to the key objects in NetSuite that should be integrated into your CRM.

 What to Share and Why

-The key to making integration work for your team is to be strategic about what you share.
+The key to making a NetSuite and Salesforce integration work for your team is to be strategic about what you share.
 NetSuite has a lot of data in it that isn’t useful for Sales teams; likewise, much of what’s in Salesforce isn’t relevant to Finance.

 Sometimes, the challenge in identifying relevant data is one of terminology.
 As Breadwinner’s Senior Engineer, Brian Newbold, puts it, “How many times have you had inquisitive looks in a cross-department meeting when discussing Accounts and Companies? (hint.. they’re the same thing)”